+Loblaw recognizes the vital role HRIAs play in promoting ethical sourcing, cultivating sustainable supply chains, and demonstrating responsible investment and due diligence, which ultimately safeguards our business interests and reinforces our commitment to ethical practices.
+Loblaw continues to prioritize understanding human rights risks within our supply chain.
 Loblaw is committed to providing updates on its process to design and embed mitigation strategies in its business to address its salient risks and to disclose its plans and future progress on its approach to human rights.